HMNZS Otago (P148): Service

 Lieutenant-Commander Robert McCaw assumed command of the vessel on 12 September 2012.
 Since then she has served on lengthy patrols of the Antarctic, though a planned mission to monitor fisheries in the Southern Ocean had to be cancelled because the vessel lacked the capability to operate in that level of ice cover.
 Her duties have included fisheries protection, conservation and transportation of scientific staff.
 The scientists carried by Otago discovered 90 new species of seaweed on a single Sub-Antarctic island.
 The vessel has also conducted two search and rescue operations.

+In July 2019, Otago embarked Prime Minister Jacinda Ardern and a delegation on a visit to the dependant territory of Tokelau from Samoa.
+Due to its remoteness this was the first Prime Ministerial trip since 2004, and required the use of Otago to reach and support the trip.

 In August 2019 Otago proceeded to Samoa and American Samoa, where she met with the US Coast Guard cutters USCGC Walnut and USCGC Joseph Gerczak.
 The three vessels worked together as they visited ports together.

+In 2022 the Otago was parked up in Devonport Naval Base as the Navy was too low on staff to fully operate the vessel.

+In January 2025, it was confirmed that the Otago would be taking on the role of the sunken HMNZS Manawanui.
+The Otago would be performing the missions that the Manawanui': held, though lacking the deck working space and 100 tonne crane.

 Upgrades

 Both Otago and Wellington have recently gone through minor upgrades, including sensors and weapons, and replacing the 25 mm Bushmaster with the Rafael Typhoon 25 mm stabilised naval gun.
 Full compatibility trials with the updated Seasprite SH2G1(l)s, ex RAN were conducted in 2016 and the much more capable helicopters are now deployed from Otago and Wellington with enhanced lift, surveillance and standoff Penguin missiles, offering a beyond horizon deterrent.